Insight 4: Manipulate the problem-model-data-metric equation

-- Prediction time: In many cases, slow prediction times will result in a poor experience for end-users.
+- Prediction time: In many cases, slow prediction times result in a poor experience for end-users.

 - Zero Training error: In a few cases, it is a requirement that the model performs with zero training error.

 Because models are the primary subject of interest for academics and competitors alike, there is a wide range of great standard models available in the public domain.
 It is therefore often unnecessary for industrial data scientists to spend resources on manipulating this component.
-Most of the hard work is already provided by academia and open source contributors.
+Academia and open source contributors already provide most of the hard work.

 Novice data scientists in the industry tend to fall into the trap of spending excessive resources adjusting models.
 We believe this mistake is a result of the following factors:

 - There is a lot of learning material available for learning how to do this because models are the primary subject of interest for academics and competitors alike.